Falklands, South Georgia, Antarctica: Mega Colonies

 During the voyage you will have the use of an expedition gear package free of charge.
 Containing around $US900 worth of essential equipment, this kit includes a quality waterproof/ windproof jacket and bib-pants plus insulated rubber boots designed for extended walking.
 We also include a set of binoculars and a Nordic trekking pole for use when on shore.
 A waterproof backpack completes your package.
 This kit saves you buying expensive clothing and equipment you may only ever use once.
 It also eliminates the need to carry such cumbersome gear to the ship (total weight around 8kg/17lbs).

-Book and deposit before 31 January 2019 and save a flight credit of US$800 per person (or equivalent currency).
+Save a flight credit of US$800 per person (or equivalent currency).
 In addition, we will include a complimentary pre-voyage hotel night combined with an onboard US$50 dining/spa credit.

 A comprehensive Antarctic experience on a truly fantastic ship